DKrawczyk/react-calendar/README.md

-# REACT Calendar App
+# REACT Calendar App :calendar:

 ![Task Manager UI](https://github.com/DKrawczyk/react-calendar/blob/main/assets/preview.png?raw=true)

-Thanks for visiting my React Calendar app.
+Thanks for visiting my ***React Calendar app***.
 This project is based on React library.
-It is called by me as "Meeting helper" :).
-This project was made by *link* MVP rules.
+It is called by me as *"Meeting helper"* :slightly_smiling_face:.
+This project was made with keeping in mind about [MVP](https://www.biznesowerewolucje.com/mvp-minimum-viable-product-praktycznie/) rule.
 That is why we can't see meetings in days at the current month.
-This is future functionality.
+This would be the future functionality.

 # Installation

-This project uses node and npm.
+This project uses [node](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
 To run this project you should first install all dependencies.
 Install it by command:

       npm i